slint-ui/slint/docs/recipes/recipes.md

 ### CustomSlider

-This slider can be dragged from any point within itself, because the TouchArea is covering the whole widget.
+The `TouchArea` is covering the entire widget, so you can drag this slider from any point within itself.

 ```slint,no-auto-preview
 import { VerticalBox } from "std-widgets.slint";